Daniel-KM/Omeka-S-module-Verovio/README.md

 [Verovio MEI Viewer] is a module for [Omeka S] that integrates [Verovio], a music notation engraving library designed for the Music Encoding Initiative.
-It displays [XML-MEI] files attached to items, so the visitor can read musical scores and listen them via MIDI.
+It displays [XML-MEI] and [MusicXML] files attached to items, so the visitor can read musical scores and listen them via MIDI.

 Installation